StHowling/sthowling.github.io/_pages/about.md

 I obtained my Master's degree in Electronic and Information Engineering from Shanghai Jiao Tong University in March 2024, advised by Prof. [Xiaofeng Gao](https://www.cs.sjtu.edu.cn/~gao-xf/); and my Bachelor's degree of Computer Science also at SJTU in 2021, co-advised by Prof. Xiaofeng Gao and Prof., IEEE Fellow [Guihai Chen](https://www.cs.sjtu.edu.cn/en/PeopleDetail.aspx?id=180).

-My research interest focuses on **Suistainability of Computing**, e.g., Carbon-Efficient Data Center Operation and LLM Serving.
+My research interest focuses on **Suistainability of Computing**, e.g., Energy- and Carbon-Efficient Data Center Operation and LLM Serving.
 I used to work on Data Mining and Recommender Systems during my Master's and Bachelor's study.
-Two representative projects aimed at optimizing system efficiency and business operation of public cloud computing platforms via algorithms and big data toachieve better user experience and earn more profit economically.
+Two representative projects aimed at optimizing system efficiency and business operation of public cloud computing platforms.

 [[CV]](../pdf/Resume_TianyaoShi_v3.pdf)